Cash app founder’s murder suspect smiles at family in first court appearance

 The suspect was arrested without incident at an address in Emeryville, a city in the Bay Area, early on Thursday.

-The Mission Local news site was the first to report the arrest, and said that the pair were known to each other.
+The Mission Local news site was the first to report the arrest and said that the pair were known to each other.

 Mr Momeni appeared in court for the first time on Friday after the case sparked a furious debate about public safety in the city.

+A crowd of reporters packed into the courtroom as the suspect’s sister Khazar Momeni, also called Khazar Elyassnia, attended the hearing with her husband, Dr Dino Elyassnia, and three other members of the family, according to Mr Momeni’s temporary lawyer Robert Canny, The San Francisco Standard reported.

-The suspect appeared in court wearing an orange sweatshirt and sweatpants as his sister and another woman held up their hands in the shape of a heart as the suspect smiled at them.
+The suspect was wearing an orange sweatshirt and sweatpants as his sister and another woman held up their hands in the shape of a heart as the suspect smiled at them.

 Mr Momeni’s arraignment was initially set to take place on Friday, but it has now been rescheduled for 25 April.